kasslent/clc-digital-skills/_lessons/module-2.2.md

 <p style="background:lightblue;margin:-15px 0 0 340px;">This a paragraph with a <strong>negative top</strong> margin value and a <strong>positive left</strong> value.</p>

 ### Auto/Center Aligning with `margin`
-The margin property can also be used to center align *block* level elements.
+The margin property can also be used to center align elements.

 First a width needs to be set.
 Then by setting the left & right values to `auto`, it finds the center of the page.
 The `0` refers to the top and bottom value and can be set to any value depending on the desired page style.